Ming treasure voyages: Personnel and organization

 The Chinese treasure fleet comprised an array of ships, each of which fulfilled specialized functions.
 The treasure ships were the largest vessels in the fleet and functioned, in the words of Finlay (2008), as "an emporium offering a wealth of products".
 They were each crewed by about 500 men according to Mills (1970) or at least 600 men according to Finlay (1992).
-Ma Huan mentions that their traders used small ships (小船 xiaochuan) to go ashore, presumably while the larger ships remained anchored in the harbor according to Church (2005).
+Ma Huan mentions that their traders used small ships (小船 xiaochuan) to go ashore, presumably, according to Church (2005), while the larger ships remained anchored in the harbor.
 Gong Zhen mentions ships specifically designated to carry water.

+There were seven Grand Directors (taijian) and ten Junior Directors (shaojian).
+The Grand Directors, such as Zheng He, served as ambassadors and commanders of the fleet, while the Junior Directors were their highest ranked assistants.
+In total, there were 70 eunuchs, including the aforementioned, at the head of the fleet.
+This was followed by two brigadiers (du zhihuishi), 93 captains (zhihuishi), 104 lieutenants (qianhu), and 103 sub-lieutenants (bohu).
+There were guard judges (wei zhenfu) and battalion judges (suo zhenfu), who adjudicated military offenses and were expected to replace lieutenants (qianhu) or sub-lieutenants (bohu) when necessary.
+Furthermore, there were 180 medical personnel, a bureau director from the Ministry of Finance, two secretaries, two protocol officers from the Court of State Ceremonial, an astrological officer, and four astrologers.
+The remaining personnel, the rank and file, included petty officers (qixiao or quanxiao), brave corps (yongshi), power corps (lishi), military soldiers (referred as guanjun, 'official soldiers', or qijun, 'flag soldiers'), supernumeraries (yuding), boatsman (minshao), buyers (maiban), and clerks (shushou).
+Religious leaders from different faiths such as Buddhism, Hinduism, and Islam also served in the fleet.

-The Liujiagang inscription records Zheng He (鄭和) and Wang Jinghong (王景弘) as the principal envoys.
-It also records Zhu Liang (朱良), Zhou Man (周滿), Hong Bao (洪保), Yang Zhen (楊真), and Zhang Da (張達) as deputy envoys.
+The Liujiagang inscription records Zheng He (鄭和) and Wang Jinghong (王景弘) as the principal envoys as well as Zhu Liang (朱良), Zhou Man (周滿), Hong Bao (洪保), Yang Zhen (楊真), and Zhang Da (張達) as deputy envoys.
 The Changle inscription repeats this, but adds Li Xing (李興) and Wu Zhong (吳忠) as deputy envoys.
 All envoys are recorded to have carried the rank of Grand Director in both inscriptions, except Zhang Da who was reported with the rank of Senior Assistant Director in the Liujiagang inscription and the rank of Grand Director in the Changle inscription.
 Additionally, the Changle inscription mentions Zhu Zhen (朱真) and Wang Heng (王衡) as the brigadiers.
 These people and unnamed "others" are mentioned on the respective inscriptions as those who have composed it.
-The Changle inscription also mentions that the Daoist priest Yang Yichu (楊一初) begged to erect the respective stele.
+The Changle inscription also mentions that the Daoist priest Yang Yichu (楊一初) begged to erect its respective stele.